Math 315 Syllabus

 Upon successful completion of this course, students will be able to

-- Understand and implement a reproducible research pipeline.
+• Build and use a reproducible research pipeline.

 Tentative topic list